vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 registerPaint('image-placeholder', ImagePlaceholder);
 ```

-The image property syntax still not implemented, but according to the spec we `paint` will be called on image loading stages.
-And we will have access to the `state` of an image.
-State could have few values: ready, pending and invalid.
+The image property syntax still not implemented, but according to the spec we `paint` is called on image loading stages.
+So we have access to the `state` of an image.
+The state could have few values: ready, pending and invalid.
 The names of states are speaking itself.

-In our example, we relying on an image state.
-If image still loading (its state pending) we draw placeholder.
-If it is ready we draw image.
-And red circle on errors -- invalid state.
+In our example, we are relying on an image state.
+If the image still loading (its state pending), we draw placeholder.
+If it is ready, we draw the image.
+Moreover, red circle on errors -- invalid state.

-Hopefuly implementation will come to the browsers this year.
-Image custom properties will open huge horizonts.
+Hopefully, implementation will arrive in the browsers this year.
+Image custom properties will open immense horizons.

 ### url
 URL type is similar to the image, with one difference it is not restricted to media MIME types.
 This type still in development as well, below is an example registration: